Rene-007/atomicDDA/README.md

 ## Funding
-This work was supported by the Volkswagen Foundation (Grant 93437 and A127968).
+This work was supported by the Volkswagen Foundation (Grant 93437).

 ## License